AirPorter

 Real-Time Airport Status

-Collect and display accurate information about the wait times for check-in, TSA, and immigration, along with flight updates using beacons, GPS, and/or BLE technologies
+Collect and display accurate information about flight updates and wait times for check-in, TSA, and immigration, using beacons, GPS, and/or BLE technologies

 Personalized Airport Assistant

-Provide time management suggestions based on estimated wait times at various stages, as well as the overall travel time between different parts of the airport
+Provide time management suggestions based on estimated wait times and overall travel time between different parts of the airport

 Autonomous Airport Transport

-Accelerate travel within the airport for anxious and late travelers using robots and/or self-driving vehicles within the airport
+Accelerate travel in the airport for anxious or late travelers by using robots or self-driving vehicles

 design requirements & constraints